citronlime/boredbot/README.md

 # boredbot
 Working with fetch
-Scrimba project working with apis and fetch.
+1. Scrimba project working with apis and fetch.

-Just having fun changin the styles randomli when clicking the button.
+2. Just having fun changing the styles randomly when clicking the button.

-The randomized text is fetched from boredapi via scrimba
+3. The randomized text is fetched from boredapi via scrimba